Vatan Hamārā Āzād Kashmīr

-"Watan Hamāra Āzād Kashmīr", officially known as the Anthem of Azad Jammu and Kashmir, is the regional anthem of the state of Azad Kashmir, administered by Pakistan.
+"Vatan Hamārā Āzād Kaśmīr", officially known as the Anthem of Azad Jammu and Kashmir, is the regional anthem of the state of Azad Kashmir, administered by Pakistan.
 (Note: Azad Kashmir is a state administered by the Islamic Republic of Pakistan and the citizens of this state are citizens of Pakistan as well.
 The region has special status as an autonomous state within Pakistan just because of the Kashmir conflict.)
-It is based on a poem of the same name written in the mid-1960s by Hafeez Jalandhari.
-It was inspired during the Indo-Pakistani War of 1965.
+The lyrics are based on a poem of the same name written in the mid-1960s by Hafeez Jalandhari, who also wrote the lyrics of the national anthem of Pakistan.
+Vatan Hamārā Āzād Kaśmīr was inspired during the Indo-Pakistani War of 1965.